|

 celebration but became gradually integrated.
 Remember in many cases early

-Christian churches were built on sites considered sacred by ancient Britons.
+Christian churches were built on sites considered sacred by ancient

-The celebration of Spring (Rogantide) as part of the Roman
+The celebration of Spring (Rogantide) as part of the Roman Church's litany

-name 'Rogantide' derives from the Latin rogatio to intercede, ask or
+'Rogantide' derives from the Latin rogatio to intercede, ask or

 beseech.
 The Rogation days being the time of the year when God's blessing was

 asked for the seeds sown in the Spring.
-The perambulation is thought to derive
+The perambulation is thought to

-gangen 'to walk'.)
+Norse gangen 'to walk'.)

-The Christian event evolved into a procession with banners
+The Christian event evolved into a procession with banners depicting the

-would meet and disputes over precise boundaries might erupt.
+and disputes over precise boundaries might erupt.

-During the reign of Elizabeth I the incorporation of church and
+During the reign of Elizabeth I the incorporation of church and state led

-celebrations and the use of colourful banners.
+and the use of colourful banners.

 Incorporation into modern Christianity